webplatform/docs/apis/index.md

 ==Summary==

 APIs, or Application Programming Interfaces, is a widespread and popular concept across most aspects of software development, referring to protocols that facilitate communication between software components.
-In the particular context of the Web, APIs generally refer to custom JavaScript objects we can use to extract data and/or make use of services from 3rd party sources, such as web applications, JavaScript libraries, or even web standards features.
+In the particular context of the Web, APIs generally refer to custom JavaScript objects you can use to extract data and/or make use of services from 3rd party sources, such as web applications, JavaScript libraries, or even web standards features.

 == Explore our HTML docs ==